goosefacetiscali/GDPRtiscalitest/readme.md

 are `["Name", "Email Address", "Sex", "DOB"]`
    -  these can be changed in **line 6** of `create_json_payload.py` in `GDPR/src/utils`

+If the PII fields are changed you must again push to github to update the lambda function.
 ## Manual Invocation

 Alternatively you can use your own `.csv` file using the same format as the `Example Input CSV file` (as seen at start of this readme) and upload it manually to the `input` bucket (which was created automatically when `dummy_data_large.csv` was pushed to github) on the aws website or via the AWS CLI.